Medically reviewed by Drugs.com. Last updated on Nov 6, 2023.

 Barbiturate-induced sleep differs from physiological sleep.
 Sleep laboratory studies have demonstrated that barbiturates reduce the amount of time spent in the rapid eye movement (REM) phase of sleep or dreaming stage.
 Also, Stages III and IV sleep are decreased.
 Following abrupt cessation of barbiturates used regularly, patients may experience markedly increased dreaming, nightmares and/or insomnia.
 Therefore, withdrawal of a single therapeutic dose over 5 or 6 days has been recommended to lessen the REM rebound and disturbed sleep which contribute to drug withdrawal syndrome (for example, decrease the dose from 3 to 2 doses a day for 1 week).

 In studies, secobarbital sodium and pentobarbital sodium have been found to lose most of their effectiveness for both inducing and maintaining sleep by the end of 2 weeks of continued drug administration even with the use of multiple doses.
-As with secobarbital sodium and pentobarbital sodium, other barbiturates might be expected to lose their effectiveness for inducing and maintaining sleep after about 2 weeks.
-The short-, intermediate- and, to a lesser degree, long-acting barbiturates have been widely prescribed for treating insomnia.
+The short-, intermediate- and to a lesser degree, long-acting barbiturates have been widely prescribed for treating insomnia.
 Although the clinical literature abounds with claims that the short-acting barbiturates are superior for producing sleep while the intermediate-acting compounds are more effective in maintaining sleep, controlled studies have failed to demonstrate these differential effects.
 Therefore, as sleep medications, the barbiturates are of limited value beyond short-term use.

 Barbiturates have little analgesic action at subanesthetic doses.
 Rather, in subanesthetic doses these drugs may increase the reaction to painful stimuli.
 All barbiturates exhibit anticonvulsant activity in anesthetic doses.